MediaArea/MediaConch/DesignNarrative.md

 Because many files focused on with FFV1 and Matroska conformance checkers will be quite large, MediaArea plans to provide options to either rewrite the original file with the check or edit the file in place so that the file is only changed according to the fix that is request.
 With the latter option is the user is 'fixing' the metadata in a 50 gigabyte Matroska file only the last few megabytes of the Matroska tagging element may be rewritten without a requirement to rewrite the non tagging elements at the beginning of the file (MediaArea deployed a similar feature within BWF MetaEdit).

-### Shell
+### Core

-The shell will coordinate the actions of the implementation checker, policy checker, reporter and fixer.
+The shell will coordinate the actions of the conformance checker, policy checker, reporter and fixer.
 As PreForma seeks that the shell developed by each supplier supports each supplier's conformance checker(s), MediaArea encourages all suppliers to work collaboratively to negotiate API documentation to support not only our own interoperability but to support third-party development of additional conformance checkers to utilize the produced shells.

 The development of the shell will strive to facilitate an intuitive and informed use by memory institutions at both expert and non-expert levels.
 The shell will include substantial internal documentation that mimics the online resources that we will provide so that the shell and conformance checker function well offline.

 MediaArea will implement a scheduling service within the shell so that large tasks may be performed overnight or according to a defined schedule.
 MediaArea will enable the Shell to load queues of files from lists of filepaths or URLs.
 Because of the size of data involved in audiovisual checkers MediaArea will give priority to designing the shell and conformance checker to perform multi-threaded and optimized processing.

-#### Implementation Checker (Shell)
+#### Conformance Checker (Shell)

-The shell produced will support all functions and requirements of the implementation checker as described as an independent utility and also support:
+The shell produced will support all functions and requirements of the conformance checker as described as an independent utility and also support:

 - Allow the user to open one or many files at a time.
 - Allow the user to queue simultaneous or consecutive file analysis.
-- Allow the user to select how comprehensive or verbose an implementation check may be (for instance, samples frames or all frames of video).
+- Allow the user to select how comprehensive or verbose an conformance check may be (for instance, samples frames or all frames of video).
 - Enable the user to select sections of conformance checks or sets of conformance checks that they may wish to ignore.
 - Enable the user to associate certain actions or warnings with the occurence of particular checks.
 - Provide feedback and status information live during the file analysis.
 - (For Matroska) Present a user interface that displays the hierarchical EBML structure of the file with the corresponding policy outcome for each policy check.
-- (For FFV1) Present a user interface that displays frame metadata in a table and enable the user to filter the presentation of frame metadata according to warnings or coherency events (for example, discontinuous aspect ratio).
+- (For FFV1) Present a user interface that displays frame bitstream in a table and enable the user to filter the presentation of frame bitstream according to warnings or coherency events (for example, discontinuous aspect ratio).

 #### Policy Checker (Shell)